 Many processes have been overdesigned because engineers are reluctant to design near or within regimes of complex operations, where they are often economically optimal.
 This is prevalent in processes with exothermic and autocatalytic reactions and where phases appear and disappear, especially in the critical region.
 We are developing designs that operate more economically closer to these nonlinear regimes, which are characterized by multiple steady states, periodic and even chaotic operation, often exhibiting inverse response.
 Improved control strategies are being developed to permit reliable operation near these regimes.

-Path-Sampling to Understand Better Rare Paths to Plant Shut-Downs and Accidents
+Avoiding Rare Safety Events – Plant Shut-Downs and Accidents

 Bifurcation Control of High-Dimensional Nonlinear Chemical Processes

 Our emphasis has been on the control of nitroxide-mediated, radical polymerization (NMRP) in a continuous-stirred-tank reactor (CSTR) to achieve reduced levels of poly-dispersity.
 We have been developing new optimization algorithms for washout-filter feedback control.
 Our algorithms adjust the eigenvalues of the model Jacobian matrix to relocate the Hopf bifurcation points, stabilizing solution branches in specified regions having high monomer conversion.